-Making B.C.’s Housing Crisis an Issue: By Harold Lavender
+Making B.C.’s Housing Crisis an Issue

 But the crisis hits hardest and most cruelly at those who struggle the most and have the least ability to pay.
 This especially includes indigenous people, women, new immigrants and migrants, people with disabilities and seniors.

 The market has very little interest in providing low income housing.
 The need is growing but the amount of available low income housing is shrinking.
 The only feasible solution is for governments to step in and help build and finance a major increase in social housing for low income people.

 The housing crisis has become desperate because all levels of government are abdicating their responsibility to address this crucial issue.

 We urgently need a national housing strategy and the federal government to step up to the plate.
 But it ain’t going to happen under a Harper government.
 The City of Vancouver passes the buck saying that it doesn’t have the money to do social housing.
 However, a provincial election will be held this May.
 This provides an excellent opportunity to raise public awareness and demand much stronger provincial action to build social housing and protect tenants.